xcart/xcart-docs/_pages/kb_en/orders/not_finished_orders.md

 ![order.png]({{site.baseurl}}/attachments/ref_5TMbPwNQ/order.png)

 A not finished order won't have an order number and the payment status will be "Status is not defined".
-The order will get a number only when and if the cart admin changes the fulfilment status and payment status of the order.
+The order will get an orderID only when and if the cart admin changes the fulfilment status and payment status of the order.

+The Not Finished Orders module is good for manual tracking of the purchases.
+If you want to automate the procedure use the {% link "Abandoned Cart Reminder" ref_Mf6yeSBE %} module.
+It works with any abandoned cart regardless of the payment method.